|

 Automatic and semi-automatic signals were prefixed with letters referring to the line to which the signal applied.
 The number referred to the lower of the two mileposts that the signal was situated between.
 For example, DB105 was an automatic signal located between mileposts 105 and 106 on the Down Badminton line.
 If a single mile contained more than one automatic signal applicable to the same line, each was suffixed A, B, etc. in the direction of travel.
 For example, UFM1B identified the second automatic signal located between mileposts 1 and 2 on the Up Filton Main line.

-Distant signals and banner repeater signals were identified by the suffix R. For example, DM69R was the distant signal in rear of stop signal number DM69.
+Distant signals and banner repeater signals were usually identified by the suffix R. For example, DM69R was the distant signal on approach to stop signal number DM69.
+Very occasionally, the alternative suffix letter P was used (the letter "P" in electrical signalling nomenclature stands for "repeating").

 On the Newport resignalling scheme, main controlled signals on the Main or Relief lines were prefixed N in the usual manner.
 Shunting signals and all other main controlled signals were prefixed according to their former control area, however.
 For example, the prefix code B referred to the Ebbw Junction area.